ray-project/ray/doc/source/data/batch_inference.rst

 leveraging common Python libraries like NumPy and Pandas.
 In general, once you load your data using Ray Data, you also want to apply some preprocessing steps.
 We skip this step here for simplicity.
-In any case, the result of this step is a Ray Datastream ``ds`` that we can use to run inference on.
+In any case, the result of this step is a Ray Dataset ``ds`` that we can use to run inference on.

 .. margin::